mongodb/mongo-java-driver/docs/reference/content/driver/reference/monitoring.md

 - `minSize`: the minimum allowed size of the pool, including idle and in-use members
 - `maxSize`: the maximum allowed size of the pool, including idle and in-use members
 - `size`: the current size of the pool, including idle and and in-use members
-- `waitQueueSize`: the current size of the wait queue for a connection from this pool
 - `checkedOutCount`: the current count of connections that are currently in use